Tonina – House of the Big Stones – Chiapas – México

 Many stucco reliefes, wall paintings and sculptures have been found.
 They can be visited on site or in the small, but very interesting museum beside the entry.
 Interesting is, that in Tonina the last calendar inscription of the classical period was found.
 It dates back to the year 909 AD.

 The name of Tonina means “house of stones” in the language of the local Maya who speak the dialect Tzeltal.
 The original name might have been “Popo”.

-Tonina is abut 30 minutes by car from Ocosingo away.
-This town, half way between San Cristobal de las Casas and Palenque is inhabited by indigenious people.
+From Ocosingo, Tonina is about 30 minutes away by car.
+This town, half way between San Cristobal de las Casas and Palenque is inhabited mostly by indigenious people.
 From the bus station you can take a taxi to the central market.
 The market is very colorful and it makes sense to buy some food like tamales from one of the friendly market women.
-From the market there are collectivos going up the valley.
-Sometimes they are open pickups, what makes the drive very exotic.
+From the market there are collectivos going up the valley passing the site entrance of Tonina.
+Sometimes these cars are open pickups, what makes the drive very exotic.

 Don’t forget to bring water with you.
 It took me one hour and 1.5 l water until I reached the top of the building.
 No shadow anywhere !

 From the top you will have an amazing view down to the Ocosingo valley and to the surrounding highland of Chiapas.